yaoyi/angular-magicview/README.md

 #### Intro

-google like image gallery, this module helps you algin image  both directions.
+google like image gallery, this module helps you align images in both directions.

 this module gets inspired from